Government gives itself more wriggle room on debt

 Finance Minister Grant Robertson explained the Government is looking at a range of around 15 to 25 per cent of the GDP.

-"Essentially, our current 20 per cent target falls in the middle of the new range that will exist from 2021/22 onwards," Robertson said, in a speech this morning to the Craigs Investment Partners investor conference this morning.
+"Essentially, our current 20 per cent target falls in the middle of the new range that will exist from 2021/22 onwards," Robertson said in a speech this morning to the Craigs Investment Partners investor conference.

 The move potentially gives the Government more scope for spending in its second term - and policy promises in the 2020 campaign.

-This would gives the Government wriggle room to spend more - potentially up to $15 billion - based on the additional five percent of GDP available to them.
+This would give the Government wriggle room to spend more - potentially up to $15 billion - based on the additional 5 per cent of GDP available to them.

 Alternatively, it could opt to spend a little less and aim to further pay down debt.